-One of the most important Swedish writers of the twentieth century, Vilhelm Moberg, realized this and started a comprehensive research project, (Andrew Petersons diaries was his most important source,) that resulted in a four volume emigrant epos.
+One of the most important Swedish writers of the twentieth century, Vilhelm Moberg, realized this and started a comprehensive research project, (Andrew Petersons diaries was his absolute most important source,) that resulted in a four volume emigrant novels.
 The books were published between 1949 and 1959 and were subsequently voted best Swedish novel of the century.
 Two critically acclaimed films were made from the books in the seventies, with the actor Max von Sydow as the main male character of Karl Oskar and Liv Ullman as the main female charachter Kristina.
 The novels and the films show great similarities with the fictional life compared with Andrew Petersons diaries.
-25 years ago Bjorn Ulvaeus and Benny Andersson, the men behind the legendary pop group ABBA, also wrote a successful musical based on the novels, which again drew attention to the impact of Moberg's emigrant novels.
-Vilhelm Moberg made no secret of the fact that Andrew Peterson's diaries, notes, certificates and letters were the absolute most important source of information for his emigrant novels, which you can read more about under the headline on this webpage: Vilhelm Moberg and the diaries.
+In 1990 Bjorn Ulvaeus and Benny Andersson, the men behind the legendary pop group ABBA, also wrote a successful musical based on the novels, which again drew attention to the impact of Moberg's emigrant novels.
+Andrew Peterson's diaries, notes, certificates and letters were the absolute most important source of information for Moberg when writing his emigrant novels, which you can read more about under the headline on this webpage: Vilhelm Moberg and the diaries.

 In 2003 the Andrew Peterson Society was formed in Andrew's native Swedish Home County in order to promote interest in Andrew Peterson's life and work.
 Prior to this time and during our first year of operation we received valuable assistance from our friends in America.